Oktoberfest: Facts and Tips

 Everything You Need To Know

-Be a part of the Oktoberfest in Munich this year when the world's largest folk festival celebrates its 203rd birthday!
-You're welcome to come with us on tour or use the information below to do it yourself.
-(That said, you'll be hard-pressed to do it cheaper than what we offer in our guided Oktoberfest tours.)
+Be a part of Oktoberfest in Munich this year when the world's largest folk festival celebrates its 205th birthday!
+You're welcome to join us on tour or use the information below to do it yourself.
+(That said, you'll be hard-pressed to do it cheaper than what we offer in our guided Oktoberfest tour packages.)

 Below we've penned 18 interesting and need-to-know facts for the fairgrounds and beer tents.